guardian/support-service-lambdas/handlers/holiday-stop-processor/README.md

 1. Copy magic string
 1. Acquire via https://support.code.dev-theguardian.com/uk/subscribe/weekly
 1. If test user was used correctly, subscription will end up in UAT Zuora and UAT Salesforce
-1. In Zuora crate the invoice for the first billing period by setting bill run target date as the `customerAcceptanceDate`
+1. In Zuora create the invoice for the first billing period by setting bill run target date as the `customerAcceptanceDate`
 1. In Salesforce navigate to subscription
 1. Use the `Salesforce Inspector | Show all data` extension to set value `Guardian Weekly` to `Product__c` and `Product_Type__c` fields
 1. Create holiday request